 - a.
-The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations concerning the Petition for Fitness Determination.
+The DEC must review de novo and accept, reject, or modify the Hearing Panel's findings and recommendations concerning the Petition for Fitness.
 De novo means that the DEC must consider the matter anew, as if the Hearing Panel had rendered no recommendation, except that the DEC must give deference to rulings on procedural and evidentiary motions unless the DEC finds that such a ruling was arbitrary and capricious. - b.
-The DEC must issue its final order that either grants the Petition or denies the Petition and imposes a Temporary Bar or a Permanent Bar.
-The DEC's final order also must set forth the DEC's factual findings, any mitigating or aggravating factors, and the Sanctions Guidelines and Case Histories that the DEC found relevant.
+The DEC must issue its final order that either grants the Petition for Fitness with or without a Private Notice or Public Notice or denies the Petition for Fitness and imposes a Temporary Bar or a Permanent Bar.
+The DEC's final order also must set forth the DEC's factual findings, Fitness Standards Sanction Determination (including the sanction guidelines and any mitigating or aggravating factors the Hearing Panel found relevant) and analogous Fitness Determination, and any Case Histories that the DEC found relevant.